 If you don't begin you'll never get there.
 Whilst it is reasonable, and also expected to have some level of anxiety around travel, it doesn't have to be the driving force to hold you back.

 A great way to work out what is worrying you and to brainstorm strategies on how to overcome that worry is to complete a 'challenging scary thoughts' sheet.
 Sometimes by writing down what is causing your anxiety you can pin point if it is a valid worry, or something that you can put measures in place to abate.
+This will mean being really specific, and not just listing you fear generally such as 'a fear of flying'.
+Is it turbulence, take off or landing you fear?
+Narrowing it down will help you to tackle your fear head on.

 Quite often I find we are happy to encourage a friend to do something that we would be afraid to do ourselves, as we can clearly see ways through their objections.
 Why not try it for yourself, it may just open up the door to a brand new opportunity!
+Travelling has so many benefits, that it is well worth it to 'bite the bullet' and get out there and do it.
+Learn how traveling can be beneficial for your health here.

 YOU MAY ALSO ENJOY!